Foxfire (1955 film): Reception

 A.H.
 Weiler of the New York Times said: "Jeff Chandler, who wrote the lyrics of the title tune, and who, we are told, sings it, does well by the role of the brooding, brawny and handsome engineer.
 Although his problems appear to be bigger than they actually are, he makes a fine, romantic figure of a man.
 Miss Russell, if the appraisal isn't redundant by now, is a fine figure of a woman in a variety of revealing gowns and negligees.
 Her cheerfully sincere efforts to make her marriage work are worthy of sympathy, but, all things considered, Mr. Chandler's acting rings truer."

 Jack Moffitt of The Hollywood Reporter said: "...Jane Russell, as the wife, does some of the best work she has done to date," while Variety wrote: "Miss Russell is extremely likable in her breezy characterization, playing it with becoming naturalness."
 Saturday Review said: "[T]he [role of the] socialite, well played by Jane Russell is a surprising sensible girl ...
 Ketti Fring's script probes unusually deep in analyzing the position of women in an Apache tribe and their relationship to their men."
 Hazel Flynn of the Beverly Hills Daily Newsline said: "Jane here continues in the trend she has been following of late...that is, acting instead of just exhibiting her charms.
 She is really good in "Foxfire" as is Jeff Chandler as the Apache with whom she falls in love."

 Soundtrack

 In June 1955, Decca Records released the film's theme, sung by Chandler, as a single.
 Billboard said of the release: "That very good movie actor, Jeff Chandler, sings pleasantly, albeit with little 'fire,' on the haunting theme from his new picture, Foxfire."

-Home media release
+Home media

 On December 11, 2018, Foxfire was released on both DVD and Blu-ray for the first time in the United States by Kino International under its subsidiary Kino Lorber Studio Classics.
 Both formats present the film in its theatrical aspect ratio of 2:1 (the film was originally shot in the academy ratio at 1.37:1).
 Reviews of the Kino Lorber release were excellent and praised the performances of both Jane Russell and Jeff Chandler.